Nethereum/Nethereum.TestRPCRunner/README.md

 ### BDD / ATD feature tests

-There is a sample included which demonstrates how to create Gherkin style written features, to integrate executable specifications with smart contracts.
+There is a sample included which demonstrates how to create Gherkin style written features, enable the integration of executable specifications with smart contracts.

 ```Gherkin
 @needsTestRPC